 VADOC Operating Procedure requires inquiry into the background of potential contract employees regarding previous incidents of sexual assault or harassment.
 Consistent with agency policy, all employees and contractors must have a criminal background record check prior to employment.
 Staff at the background investigation unit at DOC headquarters complete criminal background checks for all prospective applicants and contractors, prior to being offered employment.
-Verification of the completed background check is sent to the Human Resource staff at ACC when completed.
+Verification of the completed background check is sent to the Human Resource staff at MCTC when completed.
 Staff verified this information in interviews discussing the background process.
-The auditor reviewed examples of this during the onsite file review.
+The auditor reviewed examples of this during the file review.

 The Human Resource Manager stated that the process is essentially the same for contract employees with respect to background checks and ensuring compliance with the standard.
-Per the PAQ, criminal background record checks were conducted on 9 contract staff who might have contact with inmates.
-The auditor reviewed documentation of background checks for contract staff.

 Human Resources stated that if a prospective applicant previously worked at another correctional institutional, they make every effort to contact the facility for information on the employee's work history and any potential issues, including allegations of sexual assault or harassment, including resignation during a pending investigation.
 This is done by the background investigative unit and this information would be included in the background report.
+This is lawful and required in the Commonwealth of Virginia.

-In accordance with the standard, VADOC Operating Procedure requires background checks be conducted on facility staff and contract staff a minimum of every five years.
-ACC does five-year background checks in accordance with the standard.
-Documentation of five-year background checks was provided by the facility and reviewed by the auditor.
-There is a spreadsheet maintained by the facility, listing all employees.
-This list includes hire date, pre-employment check date, five-year background date and any promotional process dates when background checks were completed.
+In Accordance with the standard, VADOC Operating Procedure requires background checks be conducted on facility staff and contract staff a minimum of every five years.
+MCTC does background checks in Accordance with the standard.
+The background checks are conducted and logged in a central file as required by the Virginia Criminal Information Network.

+Documentation of background checks was provided by the facility and reviewed by the auditor.
+This list includes hire date, pre-employment check date, any promotional process dates when background checks and in addition, the auditor reviewed randomly selected personnel files that included a required annual disclosure affirmation that they had not engaged in any misconduct defined in the standards.
 Targeted interviews with facility administrators revealed that an employee engaging in any type of misconduct such as listed in the standard would not be retained.

-The ACC asks applicants and contractors directly about misconduct as described in the standard using a Self-Declaration form during the application process.
+The MCTC asks applicants and contractors directly about misconduct as described in the standard using a Self-Declaration form during the application process.
 These forms are maintained in their respective personnel files.
 The Auditor reviewed random files and verified these forms are being completed.
 Interviews with staff indicated that the forms are being completed as required by the standard and agency policy.
 VADOC Operating Procedure stipulates a continuing affirmative duty to disclose any PREA related misconduct.
 All current and new staff are trained on the PREA policy, as well as annual refresher training.
 Training records verifying that employees acknowledge that they have read and understand the policy were reviewed by the auditor.

-In accordance with the standard, policy stipulates that material omissions regarding such conduct, or the provision of materially false information shall be grounds for termination.
-Interviews with staff verified that the ACC would terminate employees for engaging in inappropriate behavior with inmates, upon learning of such misconduct.
+In Accordance with the standard, policy stipulates that material omissions regarding such conduct, or the provision of materially false information shall be grounds for termination.
+Interviews with staff verified that the MCTC would terminate employees for engaging in inappropriate behavior with inmates, upon learning of such misconduct.

-The ACC uses a disclosure/acknowledgement form that asks the required questions of applicants to determine prior prohibited conduct.
+The MCTC uses a disclosure/acknowledgement form that asks the required questions of applicants to determine prior prohibited conduct.
 The hiring process includes requiring the investigator to make his/her best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse.

-After a review, the Auditor determined the facility exceeds the requirements of the standard.
+After a review, the Auditor determined the facility meets the requirements of the standard.